Liz Cheney: Military

 Cheney opposes the no-first-use nuclear policy.
 After the second round of the 2020 Democratic Party presidential debates, Cheney criticized Elizabeth Warren when she advocated the policy.
 Cheney voted to include provisions to draft women in the National Defense Authorization Act of 2022.

 Cheney has supported the use of torture.
 In 2009, she defended the use of waterboarding during the George W. Bush administration, comparing it to SERE training.
 In 2014, she criticized President Barack Obama after he said, "we tortured some folks".
 Also that year, she criticized Nancy Pelosi for calling out her father for his support of using torture.

 In 2018, when U.S. senator John McCain criticized CIA director nominee Gina Haspel, Cheney again defended the use of so-called enhanced interrogation techniques, saying that they "saved lives, prevented attacks, and produced intel that led to Osama bin Laden".
 Cheney's remarks were criticized by Meghan McCain, who responded that her father—who was tortured as a prisoner of war during the Vietnam War—"doesn't need torture explained to him".

-On September 26, 2021, during an interview with Lesley Stahl on 60 Minutes, Cheney reaffirmed her support for waterboarding, saying that it is not torture.
+On September 26, 2021, during an interview with Lesley Stahl on 60 Minutes, Cheney reaffirmed her support for waterboarding, once again incorrectly asserting that it is not torture.